MicrosoftDocs/azure-fluid-preview-pr/azure-fluid-relay-preview-pr/articles/concepts/containers-runtime.md

 # Azure Fluid Relay containers and the container runtime

-> [!NOTE]
-> Find a place for "A Fluid container is the instantiated container JavaScript object, but it's also the definition of the container.
-We interchangeably use "container" to refer to the class, which can create new objects, and the instantiated object itself.

 **Fluid containers** are the atomic unit of storage in the Azure Fluid Relay service, and are foundational concept for creating anything with the Fluid Framework.
 The container contains all data associated with a Fluid session, including operations and snapshots.
 The Fluid runtime uses the container's data to recreate the state of a Fluid session.

 Fluid containers are *not* standalone applications.
 A Fluid container is a *code-plus-data package*.
 Containers must be loaded by a Fluid loader and connected to a Fluid service before the Fluid session is ready to be used.